Enable Default-Tenant logging

 Click the Enable Logging link.
 The Enable Logging page displays.

-In the Select Tenant list box, select Default.
+The Logging tab with the Enable Logging link In the Select Tenant list box, select Default.

 In the Cert ARN field, enter the ARN certificate for the Default Tenant.